 Political friction with the Papacy came to a head during a period when two and then three rival popes claimed authority over the church.
 The situation fuelled existing resentment among Europe’s leaders against a rich, corrupt and clearly political institution to which they still owed taxes and allegiance.

 The fall of Constantinople to the Ottoman Turks in 1453 sent Eastern Christian scholars fleeing to the West, bringing their Greek manuscripts with them, including the New Testament.
-This was the key to a revival of classical and Biblical studies by returning to the primary sources in their original language.
+This was the key to a revival of classical and biblical studies by returning to the primary sources in their original language.

 The Renaissance made the Reformation possible

-The first printed edition of the Greek New Testament was published by the great Dutch Renaissance scholar, Desiderius Erasmus, in 1516, the year before Luther’s 95 Theses appeared.
+The first printed edition of the Greek New Testament was published by the Dutch Renaissance scholar, Desiderius Erasmus, in 1516, the year before Luther’s 95 Theses appeared.
 Erasmus’ work was the basis for Luther’s own German translation of the Bible begun in 1522, as well as for William Tyndale’s English version of 1526.
 All three Bibles were widely available to the public, thanks to Gutenberg’s printing technology.

 Real people, not stereotypes

-The leading figures of the Renaissance such as Erasmus and Galileo are commonly portrayed as humanist heroes who rejected religion in favour of reason and free thought.
-In reality, however, the humanism of these men had virtually nothing in common with modern secular atheism.
+Leading figures of the Renaissance such as Erasmus and Galileo are commonly portrayed as humanist heroes who rejected religion in favour of reason and free thought.
+In reality, the humanism of these men had virtually nothing in common with modern secular atheism.
 Despite their critique of the church, the vast majority remained men of faith who pursued art, science and philosophy through a framework of belief in God.

 Parallel strands in a braid of divine providence

-God is sovereign over history and over His church.
-He is engaged in redeeming His people as well as His entire creation.
-To that end, He uses imperfect people and complex, ambiguous historical events, so that all the glory might belong to Him.
+God is sovereign over history and over his church.
+He is engaged in redeeming his people as well as his entire creation.
+To that end, he uses imperfect people and complex, ambiguous historical events, so that all the glory might belong to him.

 © 2019 Focus on the Family (Canada) Association.
 All rights reserved.